DataWorks87/Coursera_Capstone/README.md

-# Coursera_Capstone
+# Logistic Regression Model: Predicting Abseenteism

-This repository is a demonstration of how to apply data science skills.
+This analysis is a demonstration of applying regression modeling and predict work abseenteism.
+I used Jupyter Notebooks to construct the model.